 As a result, brands have traditionally viewed and prioritized online content production and its paid distribution in the following manner:

 This model has a tinge of the pre-ZMOT world, where buyers were still beholden to brands for the information they sought.
-The difference here is, while consumers were clamoring for top-funnel content, brands prioritized the production and distribution of content towards the bottom of the buyer’s journey.
+The difference here is, that while consumers were clamoring for top-funnel content, brands prioritized the production and distribution of content towards the bottom of the buyer’s journey.

 That’s the complete opposite of how the buyer’s journey typically looks, though.

 This was done when there was still a true content deficit at the top of the funnel for most industries.
-In other words, there was more people demanding problem-solving content than there was content to solve those problems on the Internet.
+In other words, there were more people demanding problem-solving content than there was content to solve those problems on the Internet.

 Most were only offered mid to bottom-funnel content by brands.
 Fortunately, brands weren’t the only entities that could publish content on the Internet.
-Households, professionals, and B2B consumers began expressing their experiences and expertise at the top of the funnel based on their experiences with brands, products and services.
+Households, professionals, and B2B consumers began expressing their experiences and expertise at the top of the funnel based on their experiences with brands, products, and services.

 Proctor and Gamble’s former CEO, A.G.
 Lafley, called this the “Second Moment of Truth” in the forward of Mark Roberts’ book, Lovemarks.

-During this time, much of the web’s brand-created content was in complete disequilibrium with the actual buyer’s journey.
+During this time, much of the web’s brand-created content was incomplete disequilibrium with the actual buyer’s journey.
 This disequilibrium helped give rise to present-day content marketing; forcing content produced by brands to align with the buyer’s journey.

-At the same time, some brands were starting to see the impact of consumer generated top-funnel content (second moment of truth).
+At the same time, some brands were starting to see the impact of consumer-generated top-funnel content (second moment of truth).

-Consumers were telling the brands’ stories (good, bad or indifferent) and filling the ZMOT needs of other consumers due to the massive deficit of top-funnel content demanded in the buyer’s journey.
+Consumers were telling the brands’ stories (good, bad, or indifferent) and filling the ZMOT needs of other consumers due to the massive deficit of top-funnel content demanded in the buyer’s journey.